 This section highlights information that should be checked with a solicitor or licensed conveyancer.
 It also gives an opinion of market value and an estimated reinstatement cost for insurance purposes.

 Matters for a solicitor or licensed conveyancer

-Both the road and footpath fronting the property are made and are adopted by the Local Authority.
+Both the road and footpath adjoining the subjects are made up to Local Authority adoption standards.

 The tenure is assumed to be Absolute Ownership.